puppetlabs/puppet-docs/source/pe/2.0/console_live.markdown

 The inventory data in the console's node views is another good source of facts to search with. <!-- TODO links to inventory docs -->

 Filtering by Puppet class can be the most powerful filtering tool on this page, but it requires you to have already sorted your nodes by assigning distinctive classes to them.
+See the chapter on [grouping and classifying nodes](./console_classes_groups.html) for more details.

 [live_nav_advancedsearch]: ./images/console/live_nav_advancedsearch.png
 [live_nav_factlist]: ./images/console/live_nav_factlist.png